EbbaGronvall/ebbas-hair/README.md

 ![Booking process](documentation/booking.gif)

 ### My page
+``USERSTORY: As a user I can access "My page" so that I can update my contact information and see/change appointments.``

 My page is the page where the user can change their email address and see and change their appointments.
 This page contains two divs containing forms.